apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 advertised in the corresponding record header stored in the last part of the segment header.

+See [Segments and records](records.html) for description of the various record types and their format.

 ## Binary references files

 The binary references file represents an index of binary references (blobs) in a